open-runtimes/executor/README.md

 Executor for [Open Runtimes](https://github.com/open-runtimes/open-runtimes), a runtime environments for serverless cloud computing for multiple coding languages.

-Executor is responsible for providing HTTP API for building, creating and executing Open Runtimes.
+Executor is responsible for providing HTTP API for creating and executing Open Runtimes.
 Executor is stateless and can be scaled horizontally when a load balancer is introduced in front of it.
 You could use any load balancer but we highly recommend using [Open Runtimes Proxy](https://github.com/open-runtimes/proxy) for it's ease of setup with Open Runtimes Executor.

 ## Features